astorfi/Caffe_Deep_Learning/Installation/readme.md

 # Caffe Installation

-The step by step processes of caffe installation in Ubuntu(14.04) is provided here.
+The step by step processes of caffe installation in 'Ubuntu(14.04)' is provided here.

 ## Hardware & cuda version
 The following installation has been implemented and successfully tested on [CUDA 8.0](http://on-demand.gputechconf.com/gtc/2016/webinar/cuda-8-features-overview.pdf) and [NVIDIA TITAN X(Pwered by Pascal) GPU](http://www.geforce.com/hardware/10series/titan-x-pascal).
-However the method can simply be used for older version of CUDA and older GPU architectures.
+However the method can simply be used for older version of 'CUDA' and older 'GPU architectures'.

 ## CUDA installation

 For the [NVIDIA TITAN X(Pwered by Pascal) GPU](http://www.geforce.com/hardware/10series/titan-x-pascal), installing CUDA 8.0 is necessary.
 The CUDA 8.0 download file and installation procedure can be found [here](https://developer.nvidia.com/cuda-downloads).
 The system platform has to be chosen as the following image: ![](Images/Select Target Platform.png).

-First using the terminalgo to the folder that the downloaded ".deb" file is located.
+First using the terminal go to the folder that the downloaded ".deb" file is located.
 Now the installation has to be done as follows:

 ```
 sudo dpkg -i cuda-repo-ubuntu1404-8-0-local_8.0.44-1_amd64.deb